resampling-stats/resampling-with/source/preface_third.md

 realized, with great clarity, that statistical inference --- drawing conclusions from noisy data --- involves a lot of hard, clear thinking about the data, and the process that made the data.
-This hard thinking remains, even if you can (you can!) strip out the mathematics.
+This hard thinking remains, even if you can strip out the mathematics (you can!).
 He writes eloquently about this in the introduction of this book, in a section "Why is statistics such a difficult subject".
 Because statistics is inherently difficult, it is all the more important to strip away the extra difficultly that comes from teaching